 Confirm your son’s choices for sport and music through the online forms below.

 Newington College prides itself on offering a vast array of activities for our boys to try over the course of their first year in secondary school.
-Whether a boy’s interest is more sporting, creative or cultural, Newington College aims to involve all Year 7 students no matter what their passion.
+Whether their passions are more sporting, creative or cultural, Newington College aims to involve all Year 7 students.

 Our Co-curricular program is full of opportunities for enjoyment, challenge and success – all of which help build the boys’ confidence.
 We hope you will encourage your son/ward to experience what is on offer in our Co-curricular Program so that he can develop his interests and skills, explore previously untried sports or activities and perhaps even discover a natural talent.